bronsonnh/Bronson_Unsupervised_Learning/Report on NLP Analyses.md

 d) Reviews noting the album is too overrated, or perhaps good but overrated

 These groupings provide insight into overall reviewer sentiments of the strengths of the album, as well as the perception that the album is perhaps overrated, but rarely labeled as unenjoyable to listen to.

-F
-ollowing the use of unsupervised learning, several supervised learning methods were used to analyze ratings that accompanied reviews.
+Following the use of unsupervised learning, several supervised learning methods were used to analyze ratings that accompanied reviews.
 Reviews were broken down into the category “Positive” if their rating was 3 or greater, with reviews lower than 3 being classified as “Negative.”
 All of the models used had difficulty predicting true negatives but did a relatively good job at predicting actual positives, this was most likely due to the unbalanced nature of the data.
 A random forest model produced the best ability to capture true negatives as well as true positives, with scores as follows:

 Accuracy: 0.904, Recall: 0.975, Precision: 0.923, F1: 0.948